Bracebridge

 - All Saints is located in Brant Road, off the Newark Road, Lincoln.

-- The mission church of St. John was built in 1910.
+- The mission church of St. John the Evangelist was built after the cornerstone was laid in September, 1907.

 - The Lincolnshire FHS has published several marriage indexes and a burial index for the Graffoe Deanery to make your search easier.